jnanateja009/jnanateja009/README.md

 - 👋 Hi, I’m @jnanateja009
-- 👀 I’m interested in Cyber Security and Web development
+- 👀 I’m interested in Web development
 - 🌱 I’m currently learning C++ and Python, Java
 - 💞️ I’m looking to collaborate on Software development and Cybersecurity.
 - 📫 How to reach me jnanatejagollapudi575@gmail.com